Skip to Main Content

 Lawrence Kirk CAS '16, from Central Control, 2nd floor

-The College Writing Center is located farther along this side of the building.
+If you were to continue along this side of the building, you would arrive at the College Writing Center.
 Students may meet with peer tutors on a drop-in basis, or with the director by appointment.

-Turn your back on the windows next to Central Control and pass through the two wooden bookcases.
+Turn your back on the cypress bench and go through the two wooden bookcases.

-Just past the shelves, and tucked in a corner by the stairs, is a piece by the late Ted Vogel, who from 1994 until his retirement in 2019 was an Associate Professor of Art and Studio Head of Ceramics at the college.
+Just past the New Books is a piece by the late ceramicist Ted Vogel, who from 1994 until his retirement in 2019 was an Associate Professor of Art and Studio Head of Ceramics at the college.
 Ted collaborated with a team at Watzek on accessCeramics, a digital collection of ceramics images that was one of the earliest projects to come out of the library's Digital Initiatives program.
 Birds and stumps were recurring themes in his work.

 Stump Roost, Ted Vogel, 2nd floor